Fisher Phillips Opens Seattle Office

 Belnavis has substantial experience handling various types of employment litigation including disability, racial, and gender discrimination; retaliation; sexual harassment; and wrongful discharge.
 He also represents employers in wage and hour claims, employment class actions, and traditional labor matters.
 In 2011, Belnavis was honored as a “Convocation on Equality Champion” in recognition of the diversity work that he has been engaged in during his career.

-Fisher & Phillips Chairman and Managing Partner Roger Quillen said: “Seattle has been one of the premier cities where we have wanted to open an office for some time.
+Fisher Phillips Chairman and Managing Partner Roger Quillen said: “Seattle has been one of the premier cities where we have wanted to open an office for some time.
 We have been patient, because it is important to our clients and our firm that we have the right people on board.
-Davis, Nick, Catharine, and Rob are attorneys who embody our commitment to excellent legal work coupled with stellar client service.
+Davis, Nick, and Catharine are attorneys who embody our commitment to excellent legal work coupled with stellar client service.
 Our clients will be well-served by the attorneys and staff in our latest office.
 Clarence, who is admitted to practice in Washington, is already serving Washington clients and this affords him the ability to service them from the Seattle office.”

 Bae added: “The clients with whom I work expect top-notch service along with superior legal work.
 Fisher Phillips affords me the ability to have some of the best labor and employment attorneys in the country help these clients with their workplace legal matters.
 It is exciting to be able to open a new office for one of the top management-side firms in the U.S.”